Ketch92/cinema/README.md

 - Install latest PostgreSQL.
 - In the db.properties file write-down the database credentials.
 - Create a schema with a name 'cinema'.
-- The admin is automatically injected to the database at the first run.
+- The admin is automatically injected into the database at the first run.

 Now you are able to run the project.
-You will be redirected to log in page where you are able to login as admin.
+You will be redirected to the log-in page where you are able to log in as admin.
-Also, you can go to localhost:8080/register endpoint and register as new user.
+Also, you can go to localhost:8080/register endpoint and register as a new user.
 Here is the list of endpoints for your usage:
 - localhost:8080/register
 - localhost:8080/cinema-halls -> Get request -> retrieving all movie sessions.